0

 Boulder Valley Conservation District

-The Boulder Valley Conservation District offers one $500 scholarship to high school senior graduating from a school within the boundaries of the Conservation District.
-The student must be pursuing a degree in an agriculture-related or a natural resources field.
+The Boulder Valley Conservation District offers one $500 scholarship to a high school senior graduating from a school within the boundaries of the Conservation District.
+The student must be pursuing further education at a college, junior college, university, or trade school in an agriculture-related or a natural resources field.
 Examples of related fields include but are not limited to: ag business, agronomy, ag related journalism, veterinary or animal science, ag engineering, or natural resources.

 Applications will be accepted from students already enrolled in a college but will be considered only after any high school student applicants.
 The scholarship award will be paid directly to the educational institution.